foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab1.rst

 of the processor, whether to support extended instructions such as shift, multiplication, floating-point operations, and so on whether to include Timer0/1.

-In step 1, you already built the project using the engineering template of EMSK, the corresponding necessary options have been set by default.
+In step 1, you built the project using the engineering template of EMSK, the corresponding necessary options have been set by default.
 If there is no special requirement, check the setting compile options in the All options column and click **OK** when done.